 If you have stopped PrEP or recently missed doses and your partner has a detectable viral load (or you don’t know their HIV status), then you can use PEP.
 PEP stands for Post-Exposure Prophylaxis.
 It’s a course of medication you take after a HIV exposure to prevent HIV transmission.

 PEP needs to be started within 72 hours, ideally sooner.
-To get PEP, head to your nearest emergency room for an in-person assessment.
-You can also visit an urgent care centre.
-Freddie does not currently offer PEP to our patients.
+To get PEP, head to your nearest emergency room or urgent care centre for immediate assistance.
+Freddie does not currently offer PEP services.

 More information on PEP here: PEP-in-Pocket (PIP)